 Head injuries can easily be underrated.
 Any significant knock to the head which shows signs of swelling, grazing, crushing, or which changes the behaviour of the pupil, should be referred immediately for further medical attention.
 Slight knocks to pupils who have had previous head injuries could be serious and these also should be referred immediately for further medical attention.
-Parents are to be contacted immediately where further medical attention is necessary and informed via the standard letter of any non-significant head bumps which show no signs or only slight reddening.
+Parents are to be contacted immediately where further medical attention is necessary.
+First aid record sent home to parents/carers for all head bumps.
 See Appendix 1